milosjocic1/SEI-Project-3/README.md

 ![Screenshot 2022-11-04 at 15 58 41](https://media.git.generalassemb.ly/user/44781/files/8f1d03f5-a926-4e14-b4a1-92428c30cfb7)

 I then set two signals that would cause two additional functions to be triggered on the creation of an instance of User.
-This would create an instance of Profile, which would store information about the user that would then be displayed when they log into the website.
-This is based on the instance of User that has just been created, and was tricky to get working!
+This creates an instance of Profile, which stores information about the user.
+This is then displayed when they log into the website.
+This is based on the instance of User that has just been created, and was tricky to get working at first.

 ![Screenshot 2022-11-04 at 16 02 35](https://media.git.generalassemb.ly/user/44781/files/24ee6053-5e0c-46b9-88b9-0cde729c38ca)